sergiocf-cit/gist-app/README.md

 - I wrote database tests following this approach https://developer.android.com/training/data-storage/room/testing-db plus LiveData getOrAwaitValue.
 - It has unit tests for repositories and viewmodel.
-We don't have to much rules in this app but it uses different ways to mock data per example Courotunes .
+We don't have to much rules in this app but it uses different ways to mock data per example Courotunes.
+- I used flavor for a free and paid version.
+The paid version you can search by user.